davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 ## Implications of petrologic complexities to thermal state

 The Crystal Knob xenolith suite shows petrologic variation consistent with reheating from below.
+As discussed in @sec:temperature-significance, the LREE disequilibrium seen in several samples (especially CK-4) could be the signature of a fossil heating event not fully re-equilibrated in LREEs.
+This is underscored by the presence of melt-infiltration textures in sample CK-4.
+The apparent polyphase major-element refertilization in sample CK-6 as well as the apparently re-enriched clinopyroxenes across the sample set attest to the assimilation of varying amounts of material after the initial crystallization of these xenoliths, and re-equilibration of major-element compositions after this event.

 The sourcing of the Crystal Knob pipe from relatively deep levels of the mantle lithosphere, the highly fractionated nature of the magma with zoned phenocrysts, and the presence of both dunite cumulates and peridotite xenoliths suggest that